jobe-m/ownkeepass/README.md

 *   Implement locking of database after some time of inactivity [Done]
 *   Add some more fancy UI elements like icons for Keepass groups and entries, cover page, application icon, etc. [Done]
 *   Add copy'n'paste username and password funktionality to Cover Page [Done]
+*   Post some screenshots [Done]
 *   Add help pages and do some cleanup in the UI [Currently ongoing]
-*   Post some screenshots and publish review on my homepage tisno.de :D
+*   Publish review on my homepage tisno.de :D
 *   Prepare for first Release on Jolla Harbor :)

 That's it for now.
 Can't wait until I get my Jolla phone :)